The cons of refinancing student loans

 Since each borrower’s financial circumstances vary, you should also consider some of the cons of refinancing student loans before you make your decision.
 Some of these may include:

-- Losing access to federal repayment programs – If you refinance your federal loans, you’ll lose access to federal repayment programs, including income-driven repayment plans, such Saving on A Valuable Education (SAVE), Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Public Service Loan Forgiveness (PSLF).
+- Losing access to federal repayment programs – If you refinance your federal loans, you’ll lose access to federal repayment programs, including Income-Driven Repayment (IDR) plans, such Saving on A Valuable Education (SAVE), Pay As You Earn (PAYE), Income-Based Repayment (IBR), and Public Service Loan Forgiveness (PSLF).
 For more information visit, https://studentloans.gov.

 - Losing access to federal repayment protections – You’ll also lose access to federal repayment protections, such as forbearance and deferment, which can give you the opportunity to pause or lower your monthly payments under certain circumstances.